neondatabase/website/content/docs/introduction/pro-plan.md

 - **Unlimited databases:** There is no limit on PostgreSQL databases in any Neon plan.
 You can create as many databases as you need.

 <Admonition type="note">
 The Pro plan has default limits of 20 projects, 200 GB of storage, and 20 simultaneously active computes to protect against unintended usage.
-To increase these limits, reach out to our Sales team.
+To increase these limits, reach out to [support@neon.tech](mailto:support@neon.tech).
 The simultaneously active compute limit does not affect the primary branch compute, which always remains available.
 If you reach the simultaneously active compute limit, you may see `Console request failed` errors.
 </Admonition>

 ### Advanced features